 - December · Counselor assignments are made and SCOIR will be introduced to the Junior class.
 Receive results of your PSAT/NMSQT.
 Consider additional preparation for the SAT Reasoning Test and the ACT Assessment Test.
 Begin to plan when you will take your first SAT or ACT.
 (Though we recommend you begin to think about these items in December, we will also discuss them in full during our meeting next month.)

 - January · Begin to determine your college criteria; consider location, setting, academic interests, and size.
 Make use of your break to touch base with freshmen returning from college.
 Begin an SAT or ACT review course, if appropriate.
-Attend Junior College Night (College Speaker) with your parents and complete your Junior Questionnaire.
+Attend Junior College Night (College Speaker) with your parents/guardians and complete your Junior Questionnaire.

 - January · Students will be scheduled for their first college counseling appointment.
 Sign up for the February ACT or March SAT, if appropriate.
 Think about summer plans: athletic camps, summer jobs, pre-college programs, service or academic programs abroad.
 A follow up family meeting will be scheduled with your parent(s) or guardian.

 - February · Attend 11th and 12th Grade Curriculum Night.
 Teke the February ACT, if appropriate.

 - March · Visit colleges during spring break.
 Research, research, research!
 Continue to broaden and narrow your college criteria.
 Meet with your College Counselor.
 Take the March SAT, if appropriate.
 Register for the April ACT, if appropriate.

-- April · Select courses for next year after consulting with your advisor, college counselor, and teachers.
+- April · Select courses for next year after consulting with your dean, college counselor, and teachers.
 Use this year and next to prove that you are a solid, hard-working student.
 An upward trend in the junior and senior year can matter significantly.
-Sign up for the May/June SAT or SAT Subject Tests, if appropriate.
 Take the ACT, if appropriate.
 Continue to evaluate colleges and Meet with your College Counselor.
 Research, research, research!